ZeraMC/Athena/README.md

 # Athena
-A lightweight and plugin-compatible rewrite of Minecraft Java Edition.
+A lightweight and plugin-compatible rewrite of Minecraft Java Edition server software.